BackofenLab/IntaRNA/README.md

 accessible for inter-molecular base pairing, i.e. removing any possible intra-molecular base pairs.

-The model considers inter-molecular base pair patterns that correspond to (helical) stackings, bulges or interior loops, which are depicted in figure (b) from above.
+The model considers inter-molecular base pair patterns (so called *loops*) that correspond to (helical) stackings, bulges or interior loops, which are depicted in figure (b) from above.
 Since intra-molecular base pairs are not explicitely represented, any structural context of single-site interactions is considered/possible within IntaRNA